 - Contour your nose with eyeshadow (or use a pencil, then smear it--easier to get straight).
 Blend.
 Also shadow

 under your lips to make them look pouty (Tim did), and brush some on your temples.
 Frank's blusher and contour are about the same color.
 It's amazing what a huge difference the contouring makes; please don't skip it.

 - Follow cheekbones in a straight line most of the way down to the corners of your lips.
 Blend into a triangle with flat side at sides of face, tip pointing to lip corners.
 PLEASE BLEND and don't use too dark a blusher or you will look utterly ridiculous.

-- Draw wide sideburns with black eyepencil (or buy sideburns at a theatrical shop--don't forget adhesive).
+- Draw wide sideburns with black eyepencil - particularly you ladies.
+You can also grow your own (probably not the ladies) or buy sideburns at a theatrical shop--don't forget adhesive.